NoNotNotes/Yuubi/content/B419/PRELIM.md

 	- Writing the detailed notes into meeting minutes: opening (title, location, time, date), present members, absent members, approval of the agenda, approval of the previous minutes, business from previous meetings, new business, additions to the agenda, agenda for the next meeting, and adjournment.
 	- Submission to and approval by the chairperson.
 	- Distribution of meeting minutes, often as a responsibility of the secretary.
+## Meetings
+Meetings can become effective if managed properly, with the following steps undertaken (Cherry & Jacobs, 2014):
+1. **Pre-meeting Work**: determine the purposes of the meeting. **A list of meeting topics is made**, and a fact sheet is created in relation to each topic.
+This is distributed to those in attendance.
+	- Determine those **who will attend the meeting**— those affected by decisions made during the meeting and those who may provide valuable insight for the topics.
+	- Schedule the meeting by **date, time, and location**, then invite the attendees.
+Consultation with the attendees will allow for maximized attendance.
+	- **Meeting agendas** (containing the aforementioned information) **are distributed** at least **one week** before the meeting, with a reminder two days before the meeting.
+2. **During the Meeting**: ensure that the participants are comfortable.
+In the group, there should be a leader (chairperson), timekeeper, and recorder.
+The leader processes one agenda at a time, allowing the timekeeper to do their job to keep the meeting on track.
+At the end of the meeting, **debriefing** is done, asking "*what went well?*" and "*what could have been better?*".
+This improves subsequent meetings over time.
 ## Reports in Nursing
 **Nursing reports** are **oral**, **taped**, or **written exchanges of information** between nurses and members of the health team, such as in change-of-shift reports (endorsement), telephone orders, and transfer reports.
 1. **Change-of-Shift Reports**: the transfer of essential information and holistic care of patients, providing continuity of patient care for 24 hours.
 This may be done orally, by audio recording, or at the bedside during nursing rounds.
 Initially, oral reporting is done at the nurse's station or conference room with nurses from the departing and arriving shifts.